 This pair of headphones are excellent for monitoring work for your mixing console.
 They have great frequency response, closed ear design and are comfortable to wear.
 They also come with a 1/8″ jack as standard, but also a 1/4″ adapter.
 Read more about headphones for a good sound mix.

 2)Zoom H2n Handheld Digital Recorder

 The Zoom H2n Recorder is one of my favourite pieces of gear.
 I am currently on my second one, after stupidly dropping my first one on a stone floor.
 I didn’t hesitate getting another one as the sound quality is so good.
-It’s great for recording sermons, but as it is portable, it is also very handy for recording meetings and conference talks.
+It’s great for recording sermons, but as the Zoom recorder is portable, it is also very handy for recording meetings and conference talks.
 It is also a great mic for podcasting as you can plug it straight into the USB on a laptop or PC and use as a digital microphone.
 It records in WAV or MP3 format onto a SmartMedia card which allows you to transfer files to PC.
-Read my full review of the Zoom H2n here

 3)Mackie PROFX4V2 Channel Mixer